-"Advocacy" in the context of this Strategic Plan refers to activities that seek to build greater political and social commitment to improving nutrition and food security in Afghanistan.
-Advocacy is a planned, systematic, and deliberate process that is defined and shaped by the specific context of the Country (Sethuraman et al, 2018).
+"Advocacy" in the context of this strategy refers to activities which seek to build greater political and social commitment for improving nutrition and food security in Afghanistan.
+Advocacy is a planned, systematic, and deliberate process that is defined and shaped by the specific context of the Country.

-The "Afghanistan Food Security and Nutrition Agenda Public Awareness and Advocacy Framework and Plan 2018-2023" (GoIRA, 2018) provides a thorough framework and implementation plan for advocacy efforts for this Strategic Plan and the wider AFSeN-A and policy.
-The Strategic Plan contains a detailed initial two-year implementation plan as well as a framework for the full five-year implementation period.
+The "Afghanistan Food Security and Nutrition Agenda Public Awareness and Advocacy Framework and Plan 2018-2023" provides a thorough framework and implementation plan for advocacy efforts for this strategy and the wider AFSeN-A policy and agenda.
+The strategy contains a detailed initial two-year implementation plan as well as a framework for the full five-year implementation period of the AFSeN A policy and this strategy.
 It sets forth a set of activities for advocacy at national, regional, and district levels and orientates advocacy efforts around the following five key audiences:

-- Audience #1: Multisectoral Government Ministries and Authorities (including the Office of the President, parliamentarians, regulatory bodies, and other government institutions) - Audience #2: Private sector (including food producers, importers and retailers) - Audience #3: Religious authorities and leaders - Audience #4: Development partners, donors and civil society organizations (CSOs) - Audience #5: Media (including owners and managers of media organizations and networks, editors, producers, journalists. and activists).
+- Audience #1: Multisectoral Government Ministries and Authorities (including the Office of the President, parliamentarians, regulatory bodies and other government institutions) - Audience #2: Private Sector (including food producers, importers and retailers) - Audience #3: Religious Authorities and Leaders - Audience #4: Development partners, donors and civil society organizations (CSOs) - Audience #5: Media (including owners and managers of media organizations and networks, editors, producers, journalists and activists)

-Advocacy efforts for the AFSeN-A Strategic Plan firmly sit within this wider advocacy plan for the AFSeN-A. Advocacy for this Strategic Plan should be differentiated from these advocacy efforts only in so much as this Plan has a greater level of granularity in terms of assigning specific roles, responsibilities, activities, and targets for stakeholders-both governmental and nongovernmental.
+Advocacy efforts for this strategy firmly sit within this wider advocacy plan for the AFSeN-A. Advocacy for this strategy should be differentiated from these advocacy efforts only in so much as this strategy has a greater level of granularity in terms of assigning specific roles, responsibilities, activities and targets for stakeholders, both governmental and non-governmental.

-As such, there are specific needs for communicating and consulting stakeholders on the "who, what, and why" of the operationalization of this strategy.
-This will occur through the activities outlined below, in line with the "Afghanistan Food Security and Nutrition Agenda Public Awareness and Advocacy Framework and Plan 2018-2023".
+As such, there are specific needs for communicating and consulting stakeholders on the "who, what and why" of the operationalisation of this strategy.
+This will occur through the steps outlined below, in line with the "Afghanistan Food Security and Nutrition Agenda Public Awareness and Advocacy Framework and Plan 2018-2023".

-Engaging relevant actors from across government through the launch of the AFSeN-A Strategic Plan will be the first step in advocacy for the Strategic Plan.
-National launch events with key stakeholders from across government, nongovernmental and civil society groups will be held at national and subnational levels.
-The launch events will seek to introduce attendees and their constituent organizations and departments on the overarching purpose, goals, and logic of the Strategic Plan.
-These events will be used to mobilize interested parties to engage in the multi-stakeholder coordination platforms, the AFSeN-A advocacy working group and SUN Networks.
+Engaging relevant actors from across government through the launch of the AFSeN A strategy will be a first step in advocacy for the strategy.
+National launch events with key stakeholders from the across government, non-governmental and civil society groups will be held at national and subnational levels.
+The launch events will seek to introduce attendees and their constituent organisations and departments on the overarching purpose, goals and logic of the strategy.
+These events will be used to mobilize interested parties to engage in the multi-stakeholder coordination platforms, an advocacy working group and SUN networks, which it is envisioned will be established in early 2019.